 The good news is that vitamin E is easy to get through a balanced diet.
 In fact, a vitamin E deficiency is extremely rare, because most people get plenty throughout the day from whole and enriched foods.

 But if you want to specifically target your hair, vitamin E can also be applied topically with a shampoo, conditioner, mask, or oil.

 What you eat — and how much — is crucial for healthy hair.
-A lack of calories, protein, or micronutrients like vitamin E can impact your hair’s growth, structure, and loss.
+A lack of calories, protein, or micronutrients like vitamin E your hair’s growth, structure, and loss.